firehol/firehol/doc/firehol/firehol-nat.5.md

 `random` will randomise the port mapping involved, to ensure the ports used are not predictable.

-`persistent` will attempt to map to the same source or destination address.
+`persistent` is used when the statement is given alternatives (i.e. many destination servers for `dnat`, many source IPs for `snat`, many ports for `redirect`).
+It will attempt to keep each client on the same nat map.
+See below for more information about persistance.

 The `nat` helper takes one of the following sub-commands: